saridhi/fin-ml/README.md

 A small project to determine, given a dataset of users and transactions, a transaction is fraudulent.
 Involves feature engineering, sql programming, modeling and evaluation.

 - mkt-project:
 At-home hobby project to unravel the challenge of financial timeseries forecasting.
-This contains various modules built away from my professional career, to explore the potential of domain knowledge applied to feature engineering in financial markets.
-Algorithmic development includes Machine and Statistical learning approaches.
+This contains various functions and classes built away from my professional career, to explore the potential of domain knowledge applied to feature engineering in financial markets.
+Algorithmic development includes experimenting with Machine and Statistical learning approaches using both R and Python.